Care and Maintenance

 The products described in this document may have chemicals that cause reactions in certain individuals.
 Braun Flooring & Interiors strongly recommends the use of safety glasses, respirators (masks) and gloves in handling any materials that contain chemicals.
 Proper disposal is recommended of maintenance products discussed herein.

-Braun Flooring is not responsible for repairs or service calls related to expansion, contraction or environmental changes that can compromise the installation.(Example back-splash separating where it meets the counter top, nail pops and squeaks)
+Braun Flooring is not responsible for repairs or service calls related to expansion, maintenance neglect, contraction or environmental changes that can compromise the installation.(Example back-splash separating where it meets the counter top, nail pops and squeaks)

 -Cracked or damages tile/LVT from settling or movement.